joeminock/Atomos_Space_Handbook/atomos-data-security-and-compliance.md

 *Amazon Web Services - Government Cloud*
 AWS-GovCloud provides variety of cloud-based infrastructure services (storage, database, computing) and is physically located in the United States and is staffed by U.S. persons, which makes it compliant with Export Control regulations such as ITAR and EAR.

+## Traveling with Export-Controlled Data
+You may not travel outside of the United States with your Atomos Nuclear and Space provided laptop, tablets, phone, or any other associated technology.
+Doing so puts our hard work at risk and potentially puts you in breach of International Arms Treaties and Federal Law.

+Should you need to travel internationally for work, please engage your manager or leadership to form an appropriate strategy that provides you access to the data you need while maintaining compliance with any governing policy or laws.

 ## Laws/Regulations/Policies
 [U.S. Department of Commerce, Bureau of Industry and Security Commerce Control List](https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl)